roblee04/site/content/posts/hello.md

 @tab Beauty of Math

-Mandelbrot Set, fibonacci pyramid
+Mandelbrot Set, fibonacci pyramid.

 Randomness leading to Order.

 @tab How to be Good in an Unjust World

 What are you motivated by?

 Spirituality without structured religion.
+Do you believe in Life after Death?

 :::